AndyPWarren/blogger-api/README.md

 https://docs.docker.com/installation/#installation

 Once you have docker running the first thing to do is build the docker image.
-In future we may host the latest image build on docker hub or similar.

-    $ docker build -t spectrakey/firstmate-api:develop .

 #### Running the Application

-    $ docker run --rm -it spectrakey/firstmate-api:develop
+    $ docker run --rm -it spectrakey/blogger-api:develop

 #### Running in Development